 For some of the bigger trees which were hollowed out, people have found very creative ways for using that open space, as a shelter, prison, bar, shop or just a hideout.

-There are many legends and stories told locally about the baobab tree and its appearance.
+There are many legends and stories told locally about the Baobab tree (or known as the Adansonia Digitata) and its appearance.
 Some of these stories are similar but told slightly differently depending on the source.
 I will just mention some of the ones we have heard over the years.

 The small Baobab trees have a very different look to the “adult” Baobab as we know them.
 They kind of look like a usual small tree.
 For this reason, the bushman people used to believe that the “adult” Baobab does not grow, but it just crashes on the ground fully grown.
 And when a Baobab dies, it just appears to collapse from one day to another, due to the rotting process in the inside of the tree which is why the Bushman see the Baobab as a magical tree.

 Wisdom is like a baobab tree, no one individual can embrace it